Pakistan: Bus explosion kills Chinese nationals | DW | 14.07.2021

-Six Chinese nationals were thought to be among the dead following an explosion on bus in a remote region of northern Pakistan.
+At least six Chinese construction workers with a hydropower project were among those killed in the blast in a remote region of northern Pakistan.

 A total of at least 10 people, including six Chinese nationals, were killed in an explosion that destroyed a bus on Wednesday in Pakistan.

-While authorities are investigating the exact cause of the accident, it occurred after a night of rain.

-The Chinese embassy in Pakistan said in a statement that "a certain project of a Chinese firm in Pakistan suffered an attack, which caused the deaths of Chinese nationals."
+The Chinese embassy in Pakistan confirmed in a statement that "a certain project of a Chinese firm in Pakistan suffered an attack, which caused the deaths of Chinese nationals."

 Engineers and construction workers from China are helping the country build a dam in Kohistan.
 Chinese and Pakistani construction workers were on their way to the site when the incident occurred.